 1) Answer the negative review

 Always make sure to answer all online reviews - good OR bad!
 Express that you empathize with their experience.
 Apologize if it is necessary.
-This is very important - ask for a phone number to follow up, or private message them if it is on social media.
-You will be surprised how many people are willing to change a bad review if you resolve their issue.
+This is very important.
+It is especially important to have a public response.
+When your potential customer is perusing reviews, and they see you followed up with a negative review, it shows you cared to make it right.
+That's a step in the right direction.
+To top it off, you will be surprised how many people are willing to change a bad review if you resolve their issue.

 2) Work to ensure brand standards are being upheld

-Ensure that every person that acts as a face for your brand and comes into contact with your consumers understand the standards you require and that they are been followed to ensure every customer gets the same level of service to be consistent.
+Ensure that every person that acts as a face for your brand and comes into contact with your consumers understands the standards you require and that they have been followed to ensure every customer gets the same level of consistent service.
 Make sure they all know what the customer service procedures are and what steps to take to ensure that they are living up to brand standards.

 If you notice that someone has started to fall below standards, speak up and coach them to get back up to par with what is required of them.
-If anyone has questions about your procedures and standards, be sure to answer them to give them clarification about what you expect.
-The more they understand, the more they can help to ensure your consumer receives satisfactory service that they can write about later when they go to post their online review of their experience.
+If anyone has questions about your procedures and standards, be sure to answer them to give them clarity about what you expect.
+The more your associates understand, the more they can help to ensure your consumer receives satisfactory service that they can later write about when they go to post their online review of their experience.

-Consider have a Standard Procedures Guide, to make sure every team member has access to this information.
+Consider having a Standard Procedures Guide, to make sure every team member has access to this information.

 3) Accept that not every day is perfect and take accountability for those left unsatisfied